lilactown/observe-component/README.md

 ## Dependencies

-At the moment, `react-streamable` depends directly on [Kefir](https://rpominov.github.io/kefir/) for reactive streams.
+At the moment, `observe-component` depends directly on [Kefir](https://rpominov.github.io/kefir/) for reactive streams.
 There is no reason for this.
 The library could easibly be ported to RxJS/Bacon.js/Fairmont/whatever.
 Under the hood, it uses Kefir's `pool` object (basically an equivalent to RxJS' `Subject`, or Bacon's `Bus`) to abstract the events into streams; we really never escape the bus, we just hide it.
 I'm interested in trying to create a portable version that can work with any reactive programming library.

 ## Examples